3dformortals/data/imagebatch/png/readme.md

 png batch edit / batch editing png.
 Processing all png files in the program folder on the program file-level (sub-folders do not touch).
 The result file begins with "_".

-It requires pillow and python library
+It requires pillow and python library.
-I tested under the pillow 3.4.2, python 3.4.4 win7x64
+Tested under the pillow 3.4.2, python 3.4.4 win7x64

 --------------------------------------------------